jason-c-daniels/Jcd.BitManipulation/docs/Jcd.BitManipulation.DoubleExtensions.ReadBit(thisdouble,int).md

 ## DoubleExtensions.ReadBit(this double, int) Method

-Read a single bit from the specified offset.
+Reads a single bit from the specified position.

 ```csharp
 public static bool ReadBit(this double value, int offset);